MajaMarius/Install_OpenSSH_on_Windows/README.md

 https://www.mls-software.com/opensshd.html
 ```

-Install the application changing the default password
+Install the application in C:\Program Files\OpenSSH changing the generated password with your one.

 Go to C:\Program Files\OpenSSH\etc, Open the file 'sshd_config' with notepad and edit and uncomment next line: